-Use the data in the following table to use the Protocol Directories tab.
+The following table defines parameters for the Protocol Directories tab.

 Name Description

 Index Shows a unique identifier for the entry in the table.

 Protocol Shows the protocols RMON2 can monitor:

-Internet Protocol (IP)
+Note: Internet Protocol (IP)

-Secure Shell version 2 (SSHv2)
+Exception: rlogin application is only supported Secure Shell version 2 (SSHv2)

-Transmission Control Protocol (TCP)
+on VSP 8600 Series.
+However, RMON2 counts Transmission Control Protocol (TCP)

-User Datagram Protocol (UDP)
+application packets received on any platform on which the application is not enabled or User Datagram Protocol (UDP)

+supported, before dropping them.
 File Transfer Protocol (FTP)

 Hypertext Transfer Protocol (HTTP)

-• Telnet
+Telnet

 Remote login (rlogin)

 Trivial File Transfer Protocol (TFTP)

 Simple Networking Management Protocol (SNMP)

-Name Description

 AddressMapConfig Describes and configures the probe support for the network layer and application layer host tables for this protocol.
 The value can be one of the following:

 notSupported

 supportedOff

 supportedOn

 If the value is supportedOn, the probe adds entries to the Address Map tab that maps the network layer address to the MAC layer address.

 HostConfig Describes and configures the probe support for the network layer and application layer host tables for this protocol.
 The value can be one of the following:

 notSupported

 supportedOff

 supportedOn

 If the value is supportedOn, the probe adds entries to the Host Control tab to collect statistics for network layer and application layer hosts.

 MatrixConfig Describes and configures the probe support for the network layer and application layer host tables for this protocol.
 The value can be one of the following:

 notSupported

 supportedOff

-• supportedOn
+supportedOn

-Owner Shows the entity that configured this entry.
+Name Description Owner Shows the entity that configured this entry.